mediaexplorer74/Spinballs/Readme.md

 - PC: game runs ok... but no game-screen autoscaling after window resize
 - Lumia 950 smartphone: no touch support (coordinate transfer problems?), and no screen autoscaling
 - Game save/load damaged
-- Temporary game over blocked by me (for game debug simplify.)
+- God mode on: game over blocked by me (for game debug simplify.)
-- Language strings ot ready (only tech. words at now)
+- Language strings not ready (only tech. words at now)

 ## Tech details
 - UWP app (micro-game)